 The Racial 23rd Psalm: The white man is our shepherd; our freedom we want.

-He maketh us work in his green pastures; he maketh us water his cattle. paths of the KKK for his name's sake.
+He maketh us work in his green pastures: he maketh us water his cattle.
+He terrifies our soul; he leadeth us in paths of the KKK for his name's sake.
 Yea, as we walk through the burning cross and shadow of death, we will fear their evil; for they are among us.
-We have the NAACP and SCLC to com- My brother and I are disappointed.
+Sermon of the Week We Should Ask, 'Lord, Is It I ?' to make any refrigeration.
+If the fan stops, the motor might burn out.